Spring Cleaning - DIY Natural Swaps for Cleaning Products

 Furniture polish and wood cleaner

-Dust your furniture using a damp microfibre cloth to actually remove the dust instead of pushing it around.
-Add a drop of an aromatic, antimicrobial and antibacterial essential oil such as lemongrass oil for an uplifting scent.
+Dust your furniture using a damp microfibre cloth to remove the dust instead of pushing it around.
+Add a drop of an aromatic, antimicrobial, and antibacterial essential oil like lemongrass oil for an uplifting scent.

 Store cupboard cleaning products